n-szulc/fingeRNAt/README.md

     	- **only** DNA/RNA chains
         	- no water, ions, ligands

+	We recommend protonating ligands prior running analysis, e.g. using OpenBabel.

-	All the missing ligands' hydrogens will be automatically added.
+	If calculating SIFs `FULL` or `XP` type, all the missing ligands' hydrogens will be automatically added.

 ## Structural Interaction Fingerprints' (SIFs) types